diegovalle/Homicide-MX-Drug-War/county-month/readme.md

 Consulta de: Defunciones accidentales y violentas   Por: Ent y mun de ocurrencia, Año de ocurrencia y Mes de ocurrencia   Según: Año de registro

-The first four columns of the database are nameless but correspond to:
+The columns of the database correspond to:

 Code - Numeric code for each state and county